Bureau of Indian Education (BIE)

 Native American children, living on tribal lands, are afforded the same services through public school preschool special education programs (SEAs and LEAs) and early intervention programs (through each state's lead agency for Part C and Part B [ages 3 through 5]) as all other children residing in that state.

 With respect to the unique status of tribal lands and Native American children on those lands, the US Department of Education provides funds to the Department of the Interior, Bureau of Indian Education (BIE) to be distributed to eligible tribes to assist states in serving young children with disabilities (Birth through 5): Part C [Payments to Indians (Use of funds) 303.731(b)] and Part B [Payment for Education and Services (for Indian Children with Disabilities Aged 3-5); PL108-46 Section 611 (2)(h)(4)].
 These funds have been used for tribal early intervention supports and have facilitated many state and local collaborations.

-BIE brochure on Infant, Toddler and Preschool services (March 2011) - describes the use of funds that are distributed from the Office of Special Education Programs to tribes, tribal organizations, or consortia.
+This BIE Brochure on Infant, Toddler and Preschool services (2011) describes the use of funds that are distributed from the Office of Special Education Programs to tribes, tribal organizations, or consortia.